infrafast/OculizerQLC/README.md

 2. FFT analysis modulates lighting parameters in real time;
 3. the operator can manually select a scene and later return to automatic mode.

-The QLC+ 5 target will preserve this logic while moving hardware patching, lighting functions, and DMX output into QLC+.
+The QLC+ 5 target preserve this logic while moving hardware patching, lighting functions, and DMX output into QLC+.
 Development currently takes place on macOS with a local QLC+ instance.
 The production target is a Raspberry Pi 5 running Raspberry Pi OS, with QLC+ 5 and Oculizer on the same machine.
 Production operation will use a non-interactive Oculizer mode managed as a service; curses will remain an optional operator interface rather than a service dependency.

 ## Current prerequisites